tuckerweibell/recipe/packages/recipe/src/components/EzField/EzField.md

 };
 ```

-Times in this component are displayed with the format h:mma, for example, `9:45am`.

 ### Time input field

 Allows the user to pick a time from a select dropdown.
 Use `type="time"` to enable the user to pick a time from a select dropdown.
 An optional range can be used to limit the number of options in the select dropdown.
 Use `start="9:00am"` to specify the start of the range, and `end="5:00pm"` to specify the end of the range.
 An optional step can change the interval in which the times are generated.
 By default the step is `60` minutes.
 You can change it by adding `step={15}`.